TACC/benchpro/README.md

 ```
 benchtool --remove [output from above]
 ```
-change `dry_run=False` and rerun
+change `dry_run=False` and rerun:
 ```
 benchtool --install lammps
 ```
 You should see the job has been submitted.
-After the job is complete, update your MODULEPATH
+After the job is complete, update your MODULEPATH:
 ```
 source load_env.sh
 ```
-and confirm LAMMPS is an available module
+and confirm the LAMMPS module is available:
 ```
 ml avail
 ```
-load the LAMMPS module and confirm that the LAMMPS binary is in your PATH
+load the LAMMPS module and confirm that the LAMMPS binary is in your PATH:
 ```
 ml [lammps_module]
 which lmp_intel_cpu_intelmpi